 “We have two key decisions we’re working through right now,” he said.
 “One is, ‘What is the ideal timing to invest in the finance organization?’
 It’s not just about bringing it up to speed, but investing ahead of growth, essentially. … And how do we do it?
 How do we build it out?’”

 Chapman said the first step for Lumosity was to develop a formal plan to determine what investments should be made in systems, people and processes to make the finance function scalable.
 One decision for the company was to move the finance function to a cloud-based enterprise resource planning (ERP) system from Oracle, which will soon go live, according to Chapman.

 Henley noted that cloud-based solutions are making it easier for fast-growing companies like Lumosity to revamp and modernize all of their functions — from finance to sales and marketing to human resources — relatively quickly and inexpensively.

 He emphasized that companies looking to the cloud as they expand should consider a wide range of factors when selecting vendors and solutions — from the functionality and scalability of applications to security and privacy to corporate governance issues.
 All of these things will become only more important to the company’s ability to operate optimally as the business grows.

 As companies grow and become more complex, their finance functions often struggle to keep pace.
-To make sure your finance organization is staying on top of leading practices, download the free 2015 Benchmarking the Accounting & Finance Function report from Robert Half and Financial Executives Research Foundation (FERF), the research affiliate of Financial Executives International (FEI).
+To make sure your finance organization is staying on top of leading practices, get the latest Benchmarking the Accounting & Finance Function report from Robert Half and Financial Executives Research Foundation (FERF), the research affiliate of Financial Executives International (FEI).
 The report provides insight on topics such as workforce management, accounting operations, financial systems, sourcing, internal controls and compliance.